 - It’s best to avoid taking the paci away during transitional periods such as moving room or starting preschool.

-- The main side effect of taking a pacifier away will be a disruption in your child’s sleep.
+- The main side effect will be a disruption in your child’s sleep.

 - Think hard before going cold turkey, as this may not be the best option for all babies.